-The Centre for Energy Ethics provides a rare platform for collaboration across arts, humanities, social and natural sciences.
+The Centre provides a rare platform for collaboration across arts, humanities, social and natural sciences.
 It brings together our different disciplinary strengths as we pursue the guiding question of not only what can we do, but also what should we do in order to create a better energy future for us all.

 We are always looking for new talent to join our ever growing team.
 PhD candidates and early career scholars who are keen to base their research activities in the Centre for Energy Ethics are welcome to contact us.
 Any current opportunities will also be announced here.